StackStorm/st2docs/docs/source/install/upgrades.rst

         curl -L https://packagecloud.io/StackStorm/stable/gpgkey | sudo apt-key add -

-For RHEL/CentOS, running ``yum update`` will auto retrieve the new GPG key for the respository.
+For RHEL/CentOS, running ``yum update`` will auto-retrieve the new GPG key for the respository.
-``yum update`` will ask if you want to import the new GPG key, verify that the key is retrieved from ``https://packagecloud.io/StackStorm/stable/gpgkey`` and enter ``y`` to confirm.
+``yum update`` will ask if you want to import the new GPG key.
+Verify that the key is retrieved from ``https://packagecloud.io/StackStorm/stable/gpgkey`` and enter ``y`` to confirm.

 General Upgrade Procedure